 Due to the extremely large mintage of 10p coins in 1992, it is no surprise that they are not particularly valuable.

-Surprisingly for circulated 10p coins dated 1992 we struggled to find many listings and those that had completed had an average sale price of £1.00, no including packaging.
+For circulated 10p coins dated 1992 we struggled to find many listings and those that had completed had an average sale price of £1.00, not including packaging.
+This is likely because there are so many of the coins around anyway that not many people consider selling them in the first place.

 What About The Uncirculated Large 10p Coins From 1992?